 A class A, B, or C commercial drivers license holder loses their license for a minimum of one year if convicted of a DWI.
 And while the BAC limit in Minnesota is 0.08 for non-commercial operations, that limit is only 0.04 if driving a commercial vehicle.
 You will permanently lose your CDL if convicted of DUI for a second time.

-At Sheridan & Dulas, P.A., we won’t just hold your hand and plead you guilty.
-We will fight for you in court and do everything in our power to protect you and your CDL.
+At Sheridan & Dulas, P.A., we will fight for you in court and do everything in our power to protect you and your CDL.

 Contact a DUI attorney at Sheridan & Dulas, P.A.
 Today

 At Sheridan & Dulas, P.A., nationally recognized attorneys Jeffrey Sheridan and Randall Kins have vast experience handling various DWI cases involving commercial driver’s licenses.
 We will help you fight off any restrictions that may impact your earning potential or future career prospects.
 Please get in touch with us today to schedule a consultation.